hobbes144/LaurelEye-game-project-BounceBack/README.md

 ﻿# Team Laurel Game Project

+## Steps to Clone and Run
+1. From git bash call 'git clone --recursive'.
+Do not use GitHub Desktop, and recommended not to use other GUI based implementations due to the use of submodules.
+2. From git bash call 'git submodule init vcpkg' from the root of the directory to initialize the vcpkg submodule in your local .git folder.
+3. From git bash call 'git submodule update vcpkg' from the root of the directory to fetch updates to vcpkg and the packages we currently utilize.
+4. Navigate to the repo on your local desktop.
+Open the vcpkg folder and run the 'bootstrap-vcpkg' .bat file in order to connect vcpkg to your local submodule.
+5. Open the repo in your IDE of choice and begin coding.

 ## Directory Layout

 - Separate the "public" header files of your engine and other libraries from their private files.